Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Evaluation of LMADT for a Cross-flow Turbine Array at High Blockage

 The hydrodynamics that underlie the connection between the bypass velocity and array performance are well-described by \citet{nishino_effects_2012}.
 To summarize their conclusions, as $\beta$ increases, the velocity of the fluid bypassing the array increases (\cref{fig:pivlineBetaUinf,fig:lmadVels_bypass}).
 Since energy is mostly conserved in the bypass flow, this requires an increased pressure drop in the bypass.
 To satisfy pressure equilibrium between the core and bypass flows both far upstream and far downstream, the pressure drop in the core flow through the turbines must also increase.
 In an open-channel flow, this pressure drop manifests as a free surface drop along the channel.
 As $\beta$ increases, the increased pressure drop across the array accelerates the flow through the turbines, which increases power and thrust at higher blockage.

-This connection between the bypass velocity and array performance parallels the theory of \citet{maskell_ec_theory_1963}, who proposed that the drag force on a bluff body in confined flow is related to the flow bypassing the body, not the undisturbed upstream condition.
-Assuming a uniform and unidirectional inflow and axisymmetric wake, Maskell developed a model for this behavior by combining conservation of momentum in the flow outside the wake with an empirical relationship for wake contraction due to confinement, and demonstrated through experiments that this model was descriptive of the drag on square flat plates at relatively low blockage ratios ($\beta \leq 10\%$).
-Maskell leveraged this relationship to propose a blockage correction that predicted the drag on a bluff body in unconfined flow given thrust measurements on the same body in a wind tunnel.
-As the wake characteristics of wind and water turbines resemble those of a bluff body under certain conditions \citep{medici_measurements_2006, chamorro_reynolds_2012, araya_transition_2017}, several subsequent studies have extended Maskell's theory.
-While some have directly applied Maskell's flat plate blockage correction to turbine performance data, \citep{zilic_de_arcos_numerical_2020, zhang_analysis_2023}, others have adapted this theory to specific turbine designs through analogous empirical relationships \citep{alexander_wind_1978, ross_wind_2011, jeong_blockage_2018, zhang_analysis_2023}.
+This connection between the bypass velocity and array performance parallels the bluff-body theory of \citet{maskell_ec_theory_1963}.
+Maskell hypothesized that, for a bluff body in a confined flow, there exists an unconfined inflow condition that would result in the same pressure distribution over the body, and therefore, the same drag.
+Maskell's subsequent analysis considers a stream surface around the bluff body that relates the undisturbed flow far upstream to the flow just outside the wake, which is treated as an axisymmetric quiescent ``bubble'' with uniform pressure bounded by a uniform and axisymmetric flow.
+Since the pressure and velocity on this stream surface are related via conservation of energy, then invariant pressure with blockage requires that the velocity outside the wake must also be constant between the confined and unconfined conditions.
+Therefore, Maskell's hypothesis stipulates that the drag force on a bluff body in confined flow is invariant with the blockage ratio if the bypass velocity remains constant, although Maskell does not explicitly use the term ``bypass velocity'' to describe this relationship.
+Maskell demonstrated through experiments that this model was descriptive of the drag on square flat plates at relatively low blockage ratios ($\beta \leq 10\%$), and leveraged this model as the basis of a blockage correction for predicting the drag on a bluff body in unconfined flow given thrust measurements on the same body in a confined flow.
+As the wake characteristics of wind and water turbines resemble those of a bluff body under certain conditions \citep{medici_measurements_2006, chamorro_reynolds_2012, araya_transition_2017}, several subsequent studies have extended Maskell's theory to correct turbine performance to unconfined conditions.
+While some have directly applied Maskell's flat plate blockage correction to turbine performance data \citep{zilic_de_arcos_numerical_2020, zhang_analysis_2023}, others have adapted this theory to specific turbine designs through analogous empirical relationships \citep{alexander_wind_1978, ross_wind_2011, jeong_blockage_2018, zhang_analysis_2023}.